 It is typical of Californians to compare everything to California.
-Or Disneyland (“That interchange is just the the Autopia.”).
-We have everything—ocean, rivers, mountains, desert, etc—and everywhere else can me measured and judged by that standard.
+Or Disneyland (“That interchange is just like the Autopia”).
+We have everything—ocean, rivers, mountains, desert, etc.—and every natural feature everywhere else can me measured and judged by that standard.
 I remember, for instance, when my mom took her first horseback riding trip to Spain she came back saying it looked just like Calabasas (a town at the west end of the San Fernando Valley).
 On a trip to Greece, sitting in an outdoor restaurant watching the sunset over a bay on Ios, one of the crew on my boat was unimpressed.
-She saw the sun set over the ocean every night from her place in Capitola.
+She saw the sun set over the ocean every night from her cliff-side condo in Capitola.
 What was the big deal?

 Along the way I ran into cattle gauntlets, areas where cattle out on the range were ranged across the road.
 For some reason, they seemed to gather at the cattle guards, those rows of steel pipes laid across the road.
 I know cattle aren’t particularly aggressive, but they are large.
 They would stare at me as I passed, and only at the last second, move out of the way.